gooddata/gooddata-ui/docs/scatter_plot_component.md

 ---
-title: Scatter Plot Chart
+title: Scatter Plot
-sidebar_label: Scatter Plot Chart
+sidebar_label: Scatter Plot
 copyright: (C) 2007-2018 GoodData Corporation
 id: scatter_plot_component
 ---

-Scatter plot chart shows data as points using Cartesian coordinates.
-Scatter plot charts typically have a minimum of two measures, one for the X-axis and the other for the Y-axis, and one attribute, which determines the meaning of each data point.
+Scatter plot shows data as points using Cartesian coordinates.
+Scatter plots typically have a minimum of two measures, one for the X-axis and the other for the Y-axis, and one attribute, which determines the meaning of each data point.
-Scatter charts are useful for analyzing trends between two measures or for tracking the magnitude of two measures from the same chart.
+Scatter plots are useful for analyzing trends between two measures or for tracking the magnitude of two measures from the same chart.

 ![Scatter Plot Component](assets/scatter_plot.png "Scatter Plot Component")